rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 contribute = "the-road-to-learn-react.md"
 card = "img/posts/the-road-to-learn-react/banner_640.jpg"
 banner = "img/posts/the-road-to-learn-react/banner.jpg"
-headline = "The Road to learn React [React.js Book]"
+headline = "The Road to learn React [React.js Book for 2018]"

 summary = "The Road to learn React offers you a foundation before you start to dive into the more advanced React ecosystem.
 It has less tooling and less external state management, but more React.
 It explains general concepts and patterns."
 +++